dlewis27/SSRgenotyper/README.md

 -4: Not enough reads were found to support calling an allele.
 The minimum number of supporting reads is determined by option -S.

+Two files are generated.
+The .ssr file has the tab-delemited table and the .ssrstat has a log file that shows the genotyping statistics

 ## Options

-usage: python3 SSRgenotyperV2.py ReferenceFile SamFiles OutputFile
+usage: python3 SSRgenotyperV2.py <ReferenceFile> <SamFiles> <OutputFile>

 positional arguments: